AlexandrovLab/SigProfilerExtractor/README.md

 | scikit-learn   | 0.19.1 or more | ``` conda install scikit-learn ```|
 | SigProfilerMatrixGenerator |       |  ``` conda install SigProfilerMatrixGenerator ```|

 "Conda" is a cross-platform, open source package manager that can be used to install different versions of software packages and libraries.
-To get help to install and use conda, please visit [SigProfilerMatrixGenerator](https://github.com/AlexandrovLab/SigProfilerMatrixGenerator/blob/master/README.md).
-Currently, SigProfilerExtractor supports only the Linux/Unix operating system.
+To get help to install and use conda, please visit [SigProfilerMatrixGenerator](https://github.com/AlexandrovLab/SigProfilerMatrixGenerator/blob/master/README.md).SigProfilerExtractor supports all operating system.

 ## FUNCTIONS

-importdata(datatype="matobj")
+### importdata(datatype="matobj")

     """
     Imports the path of example data.